 The role of the SIGs is to develop and enhance utilisation of data resources.
 The SIGs have leaders and members likely drawn from a number of the financial partners to encourage cross-institutional collaboration.

-This special interest group ensures best practice data analysis is used and is led by Max Bulsara and Angela Jacques from the University of Notre Dame Australia and Anne Smith from Curtin University.
+This special interest group ensures best practice data analysis is used and is led by Professor Max Bulsara and Angela Jacques from the University of Notre Dame Australia.

-The Diet Special Interest Group has a focus on diet and dietary behaviour.
-It is led by Therese O’Sullivan from Edith Cowan University and Wendy Oddy from the University of Tasmania.
+The Diet Special Interest Group has a focus on diet and dietary behaviour and is led by Associate Professor Therese O’Sullivan from Edith Cowan University.

 The Education and Work special interest group looks at primary and secondary school achievement, post-secondary education, occupation, work perceptions, work productivity and economics.
-It is led by Paul Koshy from Curtin University, Lynette Vernon from Murdoch University and Patrick Dunlop from Curtin University.
+It is led by Dr Lynette Vernon from Murdoch University.

 Our Genetics Special Interest is able to investigate areas of human genetic and epigenetics.
-It is led by Phillip Melton from the University of Western Australia and Craig Pennell, the University of Newcastle.
+It is led by Dr Phillip Melton from The University of Western Australia and Professor Craig Pennell, the University of Newcastle.

 The Hormonal and Reproduction Special Interest Group is focused on the early life factors affecting male and female reproductive function.
 It is led by Prof Roger Hart, The University of Western Australia; Prof Martha Hickey, The University of Melbourne; and Dr Melanie Walls, The University of Western Australia.

 The Psychological Special Interest Group looks at cognition, language, mood and mental health.
-It is led by Ashleigh Lin and Monique Robinson.
+It is led by Associate Professor Ashleigh Lin and Dr Monique Robinson.

-The Musculoskeletal Special Interest Group has research interests in pain and arthritis and is led by Darren Beales and Peter Kent, both from Curtin University.
+The Musculoskeletal Special Interest Group has research interests in pain and arthritis and is led by Dr Robert Waller from Curtin University.

 Our Respiratory, Immunology and Inflammation Special Interest Group is able to investigate areas of research relating to respiratory health and immune function and/or inflammation.
-It is led by Rachel Foong from the Telethon Kids Institute and John Blakey from Curtin University.
+It is led by Dr Rachel Foong, from the Telethon Kids Institute and Dr Emma de Jong, from the Telethon Kids Institute.

 The Senses Special Interest Group has a focus on research relating to eyes and ears.
-It is led by Christopher Brennan-Jones from Telethon Kids Institute, Rob Eikelboom from Ear Science Institute of Australia and David Mackey from the Lions Eye Institute.
+It is led by Dr Christopher Brennan-Jones, from Telethon Kids Institute, Dr Rob Eikelboom, from Ear Science Institute of Australia and Professor David Mackey, from the Lions Eye Institute.

 The Physical Activity and Sleep Special Interest Group looks at physical activity, sedentary behaviour and sleep.
-It is led by Joanne McVeigh from Curtin University and Nigel Mcardle from the University of Western Australia.
+It is led by Associate Professor Joanne McVeigh, from Curtin University and Dr Nigel Mcardle, from the University of Western Australia.